Does your well water smell like rotten eggs? If so, you probably have hydrogen sulfide gas and sulfur bacteria in your water.

 If you’re handy, you can install this single-tank unit yourself.
 SpringWell also has a tutorial video on its website explaining the installation process.

-Some people may find this unit a bit pricey, but it’s a one-time investment that goes a long way.
+Some people may find this unit a bit pricey, but buying the SpringWell WS1 is a one-time investment.
 The price tag doesn’t seem too high if you think about not spending a penny on any other whole-house filter to treat sulfur for the rest of your life.

 The SpringWell WS1 whole-house filter system takes the #1 spot because it’s a complete package to treat sulfur, sulfur bacteria, iron, and manganese.
 The system is guaranteed to take out every last bit of these contaminants and make your water fresh, healthy, and tasty.